 The Best Way to Stop Smoking

 For those with a long-term smoking habit, the idea of stopping can be fairly troubling.
-When marijuana is at the center of your life—your hobbies, your friends, your nighttime activities—imagining a life without it isn’t easy.
+When marijuana is at the center of your life—your hobbies, your friends, and your nighttime activities—imagining a life without it isn’t easy.

 But, whether you realize it or not, your use of drugs that are illegal on a federal level is going to hold you back in one way or another.
 Maybe that means failing a background check for your dream job or wasting time that could otherwise be invested in creative endeavors.
 Perhaps your appetite for weed is standing in the way of important personal goals such as weight loss or fitness, or your grades are sliding because you’ve been smoking instead of studying.